-Many companies that are on Office 365 haven’t fully embraced the cloud.
+Many companies that already are on Office 365, haven’t fully embraced the cloud.
 They are still hesitant or resource and time constrained to completely move their documents and applications to the cloud.
 Office 365 has strong security.
 Also, the benefits of the cloud often outweigh your worries and time it takes to move to the cloud.
 So, spend the time and investment to fully move to the cloud, and reap the benefits of storing everything in one secure place, having your teams communicate and collaborate on one common platform, reducing your overhead, operating more efficiently, and saving time on updating computers, finding documents, and maintaining your in-house security and infrastructure.
 Also, Microsoft FastTrack can provide resources and tools needed for your migration to the cloud.
 You may even qualify for a personal remote assistant.

 6. Use it as a launch point for your mobile workforce